davidfekke/fek.io/src/blog/2021-06-06/how-to-create-a-vs-code-extension-with-java-script.md

 I created a command line tool for generating new blog posts a couple of years ago called 'blogpostgenerator'.
 You can find it on NPM.
 This tool creates a folder named after the current date, and then creates a markdown file with some frontmatter for metadata.

-Microsoft has pretty good documentation on how to create a extension for VSCode, but I was looking at creating an extension that could take some user input for the name of the file I was trying to create.
+Microsoft has pretty good documentation on how to create an extension for VSCode, but I was looking at creating an extension that could take some user input for the name of the file I was trying to create.
 Here is how I created my extension.

 You can create a hello world extension using [Yoeman](https://yeoman.io/) and a VSCode generator called 'generator-code'.